Sustainability changemakers across the world adjust to COVID-19 and emphasise slow, sustainable and digital fashion to replace fast fashion.

 Sheridan Wilbur, a graduate student at Duke University, writes about sustainability and human rights.
 She’s worked to document oral life histories of factory workers for the Southern African Clothing & Textile Union and in Corporate Social Responsibility for a Bay Area nonprofit.

-For more resources to measure your fashion footprint, visit LINK and on steps you can take to reduce your fashion footprint, visit SustainableFashion101.com.
+For resources to measure your fashion footprint, visit “Fashion Footprint” here and for steps you can take to reduce your fashion footprint, visit SustainableFashion101.com.